Vishnupriya-Navigator/Vishnupriya-Navigator/README.md

 ## About Me

-I am an AI/ML engineer and software architect with 11+ years of experience designing and building enterprise-scale software systems across financial services and healthcare industries.
+I am an AI/ML Data engineer and software architect with 11+ years of experience designing and building enterprise-scale software systems across financial services and healthcare industries.

 My work focuses on applying Artificial Intelligence and machine learning techniques to improve the reliability, performance, and diagnostics of complex mission-critical software systems.